tanuj-ralli/Web-Scrapping/README.md

 ---------------------------------------------------------------------------------------------------------

-In this script code has been written to download the course content of two courses of Coursera:
+In this script, code has been written to download the course content of two courses of Coursera:
 1) Deep Learning
 2) Advance Machine Learning